MaxVast/platform-cv/README.md

 - #### Cargo
 `cargo install diesel_cli`

-- #### Last Step : Execute migrations
+- #### Execute migrations
   - Enter into project directory
   - Run : `diesel migration run`
   - Database schemas are created
   - Enjoy! 😄

+OR
+- #### Execute migrations with cargo run
+In main.rs l.47 : `config::db::run_migration(conn);`
+- Run : `cargo run`
+- `✅ Connected to database and table created !`
+- Enjoy! 😄

 ### Test
-No test yet
+- Enter into project directory
+- Run : `cargo test -- --nocapture`
+- Enjoy! 😄
+-
 ### Support and Contributions
-If you find this project useful and would like to support its development, consider making a contribution or sending a tip to <br/>0xe79B2cc4c07dB560f8e1eE63ed407DD2DCFdE80e
+If you find this project useful and would like to support its development, consider making a contribution or sending a tip to 0xe79B2cc4c07dB560f8e1eE63ed407DD2DCFdE80e